 All staff review comments and external referral comments have been addressed.
-As such, Town staff finds the Ridge at Crystal Valley Site Development Plan:
+Planning Commission found the Ridge at Crystal Valley Site Development Plan:

 - Generally, conforms with the objectives of the Town Vision and the Comprehensive Master Plan; and - Meets the zoning requirements of the Crystal Valley Ranch PD, 4th Amendment and the Ridge Estates PD; and - Meets the review and approval criteria of the Municipal Code, Chapter 17.38 and 17.50.